Kevin-ZhangClutchit/VE482_lab/l8/VE482 Lab 8 Report.md

   `malloc()` and `calloc()` are defined in user-space, so they cannot be used in kernel space (kernel can only use functions defined in kernel space).

-- **While allocating memory, how does the functions in kernel space switch back and fro between user and kernel spaces?
+- **While allocating memory, how does the functions in kernel space switch back and forth between user and kernel spaces?
 How is that boundary crossed?
 How good or bad it is to put `vm` in userspace?**

+  When `malloc()` is called in user space, it will see if there's a piece of unused memory that satisfy the allocation requirements.
+If not, it will call the kernel function `mmap()` to ask for some memory.
+Kernel will then allocates memory and allow the userspace process to map it into its address space with `mmap()`.
+User space process will then use what returned from `mmap()` to access that memory.

+  I think it's a bad idea.
+Since the memory management needs to be done in kernel space, regrading to technique reasons and  safety reasons, if virtual memory is moved to user space, this means that the boundary between kernel space and user space will be crossed frequently, which is not a good idea.

 - **How are pagefaults handled?** [[1]](https://elixir.ortiz.sh/minix/v3.2.1/source/servers/vm/main.c#L74) [[2]](https://elixir.ortiz.sh/minix/v3.2.1/source/servers/vm/pagefaults.c#L51) [[3]](https://elixir.ortiz.sh/minix/v3.2.1/source/kernel/system/do_vmctl.c#L19)